-Descriptive Statistic Horiz. (m) Vert. (m)
+Descriptive Statistic Horizontal Vertical

 Minimum 0.000 -0.106

 Maximum 0.060 0.108

 Mean 0.015 0.001

 Median 0.013 0.001

 Standard Deviation 0.010 0.030

 RMS at 95% CL 0.036 0.059

-mean and is less susceptible to outliers.
+It is recognised that the PU values in the GDA2020 state adjustment are not normally distributed, but instead present as a skewed, right-tailed distribution (Janssen et al., 2019).
+For such a skewed distribution, the median provides a more robust measure of central tendency than the mean and is less susceptible to outliers.
 In this paper, both the mean and median values are shown to illustrate their agreement and that a normal distribution is suitable for the analysis presented here.

-The horizontal data shows a normal distribution with a slight positive, right-tailed skew, producing an RMS value of 0.036 m at the 95% confidence level.
+The horizontal data shows a normal distribution with a slight positive, right-tailed skew, producing an RMS value of 0.036 m at the 95% confidence level (CL).
 Using a normal approximation, one can estimate that 95% of NRTK observations have horizontal coordinate differences below two standard deviations from the mean, i.e. below 0.035 m in this case.
 Given the slight skewness of the distribution, the 95th percentile was also calculated as a method of verification, returning 0.034 m and therefore showing good agreement.
 The vertical data provides an RMS of 0.059 m (95% CL).
 Using a normal approximation, it is estimated that 95% of ellipsoidal height differences are within 0.061 m, and the 95th percentile (based on absolute height differences) returns 0.063 m to support this value.

-In order to verify the results of this analysis, findings were compared to a previous, extensive study quantifying the performance of NRTK across NSW at various distances from the surrounding CORS (Janssen and Haasdyk 2011).
-The achievable precision was investigated over three consecutive days using multiple GNSS receivers at four different locations, while the achievable accuracy was determined by comparison to the NSW survey control network in seven test areas exhibiting a range of NRTK scenarios and cell sizes.
+The results of this analysis were verified by comparison to a previous, extensive study quantifying the performance of NRTK across NSW at various distances from the surrounding CORS (Janssen and Haasdyk, 2011).
+In this previous study, the achievable precision was investigated over three consecutive days using multiple GNSS receivers at four different locations, while the achievable accuracy was determined by comparison to the NSW survey control network in seven test areas exhibiting a range of NRTK scenarios and cell sizes.

-Table 2 summarises the precisions achieved for 2minute NRTK solutions over a range of distances from the surrounding CORS, expressed as RMS and converted to 95% CL to aid comparison.
+Table 3 summarises the precisions achieved for 2-minute NRTK solutions over a range of distances from the surrounding CORS, expressed as RMS and converted to 95% CL to aid comparison.
 In addition, Janssen and Haasdyk (2011) quantified the achievable NRTK accuracy in GDA94 (based on 1-minute observation windows) as about 0.040 m (or better) in the horizontal and 0.060 m in the vertical component, again expressed as RMS at 95% CL, provided that recommended inter-CORS distances are used.